SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 #To flag, or not to flag- that is the question:

-Currently we are running a [StackApp, called Heat Detector,](http://stackapps.com/questions/7001/) using regular expression and NLP (Natural Language Processing) on all your comments.
+Currently, we are running a StackApp, [called Heat Detector](http://stackapps.com/questions/7001/), using both regular expressions and NLP (Natural Language Processing) on all your comments.
 The goal of this project is to identify automatically offensive comments left throughout Stack Overflow.
+Earlier this year, [we asked for a dump of abusive comments](http://meta.stackoverflow.com/questions/326494/can-i-have-a-dump-of-rude-abusive-comments) and, together with manual classifying on _a lot_ of comments, we now have a fairly working application.

-The flame-out comments from new users are often easy to classify but, everyday, we see a continuous flow of borderline rude comments from the regular users of SO.
+The flame-out comments from new users are often easy to classify but, everyday, we see a continuous flow of borderline rude comments from the regular users of Stack Overflow.
 Here's a sample:

 > This shows remarkably little effort.